mattvenn/python-workshop/demos/flickr/README.md

 You can read all the docs, and see examples here: http://stuvel.eu/media/flickrapi-docs/documentation/

+In particular, the calls to the flickr api return XML which need to be parsed with an XML parser to find out what happened when we made the call.
+The default is ElementTree: http://docs.python.org/lib/module-xml.etree.ElementTree.html

 # Requirements

-The flickrapi module has to be installed.
+The flickrapi module:

-Linux/Mac: use pip
+* Linux/Mac: pip install flickrapi
-Windows: use win-pip
+* Windows: use win-pip